xuv/uhbench-map/README.md

 *−How this map was done?*
 Since it needed to be printed, I was willing to have a full vector file as an output.
 I also wanted to have an online version of it that could grow easily and be updated as more benches would be built.
 And since I was lurking D3js for a while now, this seemed a great opportunity to try my hands at it.
 And I could not be more pleased.

+*−Licenses?*
+Except the content of the `d3` & `topopjson` folders, the files of this project are released under a [Free Art License 1.3 ](http://artlibre.org/licence/lal/en/)

 Enjoy,